 A Largo High, USF and recent graduate of the University of Tampa's Creative Writing MFA program, Julie Garisto is a St. Petersburg-based writer whose recent assignments include arts features in Creative Pinellas' online magazine, Florida travel pieces in Visit Tampa Bay and Visit Jacksonville, as well as features and reviews in the Tampa Bay Times.
 Her previous journalistic roles include arts and entertainment for Creative Loafing, staff writer for the Tampa Bay Times and copy editor for the Weekly Planet.
 Lately, she's been obsessed with exploring Florida's State Parks, small towns and natural springs.

 A published movie critic, Julie has grown up obsessed with foreign film and cherishes this opportunity to be a part of the Tampa Bay Latin Film Festival.

 Franco Silva has been a resident of the Bay Area since the late 1980s.
-More than twenty five years ago, he noticed a void in the representation of Latinos on the radio, and he has now been the host of WMNF’s Latino 54 for more than 23 years.
+More than twenty five years ago, he noticed a void in the representation of Latinos on the radio, and he has now been the host of WMNF’s Latino54 for more than 24 years.
 He insisted that Latin music and culture be presented on air in English so that it can be enjoyed by everyone.
 Franco has interviewed countless local and international musicians, as well as Latino professionals and other community members.
-Latino 54 now airs on WMNF HD4 channel and is a podcast heard around the world.
+Latino54 now airs on WMNF 88.5 Tampa Bay on Mondays at 1 pm, and is also a podcast heard around the world.